 What if you knew that there’s an activity (so to say) that has a miraculous impact on your well-being?
 That changes the way your brain functions for the better, and makes you more resilient and more capable of dealing with your emotions?
 That is suitable for everyone and costs… nothing?
 And also lets you in on a spiritual journey?

 This article comes as a sort of bridge between what I have been doing professionally for over ten years now and the fact that I have been meditating with a certain regularity for almost the same number of years.

 I see so many people starting to feel better in so many ways – gaining self-awareness and consciousness.
 They sleep better, breathe better, and even look better (!).
 That might come as a surprise;) But there’s more – as you will see later on in the article.
 Please remember, though – if you’re suffering from depression or other mental health conditions – consult your psychotherapist or psychiatrist before starting with meditation.

 We live in times where values become blurred, oftentimes we care a lot about our possessions, about our careers, but do we take good care of ourselves?
 I don’t mean buying new stuff, going to the hairdresser.
-I mean taking care of our true self, our values, our dreams, and of the powerhouse of it all – the brain.
+I mean taking care of our true selves, our values, our dreams, and of the powerhouse of it all – the brain.

 The truth is we are so distracted it might often be the most difficult thing for us to be here and now.
 We’re so BUSY.
 “Busy” is this glorified name for all the craziness in our lives.
 It’s not helpful to watch everyone around us as busy as we are.
 But it doesn’t have to be this way.

 One of the best definitions of meditation is by Jon Kabat-Zinn – the author of the book by the same title as this article: